 Pitching is an everyday activity.
 We consistently pitch ourselves, our ideas, and our businesses to gain the interest of someone else.
-Pitching can be synonymous to selling.
-As an entrepreneur seeking for investors, you pitch yourself and your business idea to gain much-needed capital for your business growth.
+Pitching can be synonymous with selling.
+As an entrepreneur seeking investors, you pitch yourself and your business idea to gain much-needed capital for your business growth.

 These 6 tips should help you in the preparation and delivery of a winning business pitch:

-2. Have and Know your Purpose: This is the ‘why’ of your business.
+2. Have and Know Your Purpose: This is the ‘why’ of your business.
 The reason you are doing what you are doing, and this reason must be beyond making money.
-You should share the uniqueness of the idea or product, have hard facts to demonstrate that this that is a solution to a customer problem and the problem is widespread enough to build a business around solving it.
+You should share the uniqueness of the idea or product and have hard facts to demonstrate that this that is a solution to a customer problem, and the problem is widespread enough to build a business around solving it.
 This would help you grab the attention of your audience and hold on to it.

 3. Keep it simple: When making your pitch, you need to concentrate on the primary message.
 This is the point you let your audience know the real catch in your pitch without boring them with irrelevant details.
 Start strong by sharing what differentiates you from your competitors to grant you instant success.
 Pay attention to the layout of your presentation. it should be consistent and easy to understand like making use of a visual representation.

 6. Be ready for questions: During preparation, get your team to role play as the investors and ask you various questions, which you must answer.
 This helps you anticipate questions and already prepare the answers for them.
-Well-thought through answers to investors’ questions can make the biggest difference between getting the funds you need or being left with nothing.
+Well-thought-through answers to investors’ questions can make the biggest difference between getting the funds you need and being left with nothing.